GSA/digitalgov.gov/content/posts/2015-02-25-avoid-weak-links-in-your-digital-chain.md

 ## Linking for Good Readability

 Links also get attention.
 Pernice’s eye-tracking research showed that people scan content for elements that will help them achieve their purpose with the smallest amount of reading.

 One element people look for is distinct text: when links are differentiated through bolding, underlining, or unique coloring, they catch users’ attention.
 In fact, research has found that many people don’t read the content surrounding links: they only look at the link itself.

 ## Linking For Good User Experience

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/250-x-290-EPA-exit-in-red-circle-Avoid-Weak-Links.jpg" alt="250-x-290-EPA-exit-in-red-circle-Avoid-Weak-Links" %}
-Opinions about linking practices are changing.
+[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/250-x-290-EPA-exit-in-red-circle-Avoid-Weak-Links.jpg" alt="250-x-290-EPA-exit-in-red-circle-Avoid-Weak-Links" %}](http://www2.epa.gov/international-cooperation/epa-collaboration-china)Opinions about linking practices are changing.
 Recently, a listserv discussion in the [User Experience Community of Practice](https://www.WHATEVER/communities/federal-user-experience-community-of-practice/) touched on whether links should lead users to a new tab or a new window.
 Community members also debated whether an icon needs to accompany a link that goes to an external website.
 For example, external links on [EPA.gov](http://www.epa.gov/) have a small “exit” box next to the link.

 John Felleman, Industry Specialist for the Common Acquisition Platform Program Management Office in the General Services Administration, shared with the listserv how links open on [GSA&#8217;s Acquisition Gateway](https://hallways.cap.gsa.gov/homepage/welcome.html).
 His office uses different link opening practices, depending on context.